syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 <img src="/js/Diagram/Shapes_images/Shapes_img17" alt="" width="80pt" height="80pt" /></td></tr>
 </table>

 Event triggers are notated as icons inside the circle and they represent the specific details of the process.
 The `triggers` property of node allows you to set the type of trigger and by default, it is set as "none".
-Following table illustrates the type of event triggers.
+The following table illustrates the type of event triggers.

 <table>
 <tr>